Table of Content

 source /etc/profile

-export PS1="(chroot) $PS1"
+export PS1="(chroot) $PS1"Cleanup Gentoo System

-cleanup source directory (distfiles
+cleanup source directory (distfiles)

 # -p -- only display what would be cleaned, remove -p after checking

-cleanup binary files from system
+eclean -p distfilescleanup binary files from system

 # -p -- only display what would be cleaned, remove -p after checking